Dhanmondi Government Boys' High School

 Dhanmondi Government Boys' High School (DGBHS) is a public boys' school located in Dhanmondi, Dhaka, Bangladesh.
 It is a state run educational institution located at the intersection of Mirpur Road and Manik Miah Avenue.
-It's EIIN: 107960.
+Originally started as the model government school to educate the children of higher government officials, member of parliaments, and prominent businessman of the capital, the school is now open to every student despite their background.
+DGBHS has a diverse group of successful and well-known alumni network in Bangladesh and all over the world.
+DGBHS also played a very vital role in help sheltering the Mukti Bahini during the Liberation War, resulting the total demolition of the school campus by an air strike by the Pakistan Air Force.
+Continuing the legacy, DGBHS students were one of the core organisers of the 2018 Bangladesh road-safety protests.

 Daily assembly

 Assembly is called every day before schooling.
-Students telawaat Sura Fatiha, oath and sing the national song of Bangladesh.
+Students recite Surah and pay respect to every religion.
+Finally, the students sing the national anthem of Bangladesh.

 Uniform

-From classes 1 to 3 the school uniform is a white shirt with navy blue shorts, white shoes and navy blue sweater (for winter only).
-From classes 4 to 10 the uniform is a white shirt with full-length navy blue pants, white shoes and navy blue sweater (for winter only).
-The school's monogram is printed on the shirt's pocket.
+From classes 1 to 3, the school uniform is a white shirt with navy blue shorts, white shoes, and a navy blue sweater (for winter only).
+From classes 4 to 10, the uniform is a white shirt with full-length navy blue pants, white shoes, and a navy blue sweater (for winter only).
+Two pieces of printed school badges are usually provided by the school authority.

 Exam system and results

 There are two terms in a year.
 The first is the "half-yearly" term (January – June), and the second is the "annual" term (July – December).
 Two class tests are taken before both half yearly and annual examination.
 Students get their results digitally printed.
 The final result is announced taking 40% numbers from 'Half-yearly' term and 40% number from 'Annual' Term and 20% number from class test examinations.
-For classes 5, 8, and 10, students sit for a "test exam" instead of an "annual exam."
+For classes 8, and 10, students sit for a "test exam" instead of an "annual exam."